145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 8. Training for staff

-Minden Gross, LLP will train its staff and other individuals who provide services to the public on Minden Gross, LLP’s behalf on the provision of its goods or services to persons with disabilities.
+Minden Gross LLP will train its members on the provision of its goods or services to persons with disabilities.

 The training will be provided as soon as practicable after a staff commences his or her duties and will include the following topics: